PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   preserving the different direct and already-reshaped guards;
 - `91a0a52d` centralizes LRN output evidence propagation without changing or broadening the generated source grammar;
-- the current checkpoint centralizes literal static-shape recording while retaining each update at its original point in the ordered scan.
+- `b00774a7` centralizes literal static-shape recording while retaining each update at its original point in the ordered scan;
+- the current checkpoint makes the NHWC AveragePool bridge own the CF/NHWC and static-shape state resulting from its rewrite.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain